 Be careful with the type of font and content your use in your email templates, they might not be compatible with your recipients' email clients.

-The majority of email clients (Outlook, Gmail, Yahoo etc.) don't support all of the content that it is possible to see in an internet browser webpage.
+The majority of email clients (Outlook, Gmail, Yahoo, etc.) don't support all of the content it is possible to see in an internet browser webpage.
 Web browsers are able to display HTML content such as custom fonts, animations, and graphics filters.
 A typical email inbox just can't handle this kind of content.

 Which Fonts Work for Most Emails?

 The vast majority of email clients do not support web fonts.
 Instead, all email clients will support the same set of web-safe fonts.
 These are common on any device: Arial, Georgia, Monospace, Times New Roman, Verdana.